bagrinsergiu/BitBlox-Api/docs/getting_started.rst

 API Credentials
 ===============

-Access to the API is available to everyone with a BitBlox Developer account.
-Once you have logged in, visit the `remote editor management page <http://www.bitblox.me/plus/editors>`_ to generate a new API key or manage existing keys.
+Access to the API is available to everyone with a BitBlox account.
+Once you have logged in, visit the `remote editor management page <http://www.bitblox.me/plus/editors>`_ to see your API key and Secret.
 It is important that you treat this key as if it were a secret password.
-With an API key and secret, anyone can access endpoints from your account.
+With an API key and Secret, anyone can access endpoints from your account.

 Authentication
 ==============

-Your Remote Editor cannot read API data without authenticating first.
+Your Editor cannot read API data without authenticating first.
 It must get permission from a user before gaining access to any of the resources in the REST API.
 This guide will walk you through the authorization process (described in greater detail by the `OAuth 2.0 specification <https://tools.ietf.org/html/rfc6749>`_).

 |
 |